seankcn/foobarSolutions/README.md

-Uploading my solutions to the Google FOOBAR questions I was able to finish
+My solutions to the Google FOOBAR questions I got finished